ChandanSayed/react-simple-course-app/README.md

 The 3 features of this App

-1. Fetch data from a JSON file
+• Fetch data from a JSON file
-2. Add Items to the cart
+• Add Items to the cart
-3. Cart Toast added when user wants to add a course twice and the user does not have enough Credit to add a course
+• Cart Toast is added when the user wants to add a course twice and the user does not have enough Credit to add a course

+State Management of the App

+useEffect:-
+I have added useEffect to fetch the data when the App render for the first time.

+useState:-
+This one is mostly used state in the app.
+This one helps to change data, add data to the array.
+For manipulation of data this state is always handy!